datopia/pixyll/_drafts/db.md

-Each line represents an immutable fact --- Joe's balance at T1 doesn't invalidate, overwrite, or other otherwise supersede his balance _at T0_ (indefinitely available to anyone nostalgic for T0).
-This behaviour extends on-chain, where we might --- for example --- deploy a contract partly concerned with transparent, deterministic computations over the full or partial history of Joe's balance.
-Similarly, light clients/applications, by virtue of the selective-replication mechanism outlined above, may express the same traversals off-chain.
+Each line represents an immutable fact --- Joe's balance at T1 doesn't invalidate, overwrite, or other otherwise supersede his balance _at T0_ (indefinitely accessible to anyone nostalgic for T0).
+This behaviour extends on-chain, where we might --- for example --- deploy a contract (or execute a query) partly concerned with transparent, deterministic computations over the full or partial history of Joe's balance.
+Similarly, light clients/applications, by virtue of the selective-replication mechanism outlined above, may express identical traversals locally.

 Often, we can afford not to care about the temporal dimension --- such as in the earlier transaction submission examples --- but there are instances where it's the only means of solving a problem.
-We can realize the database at any T, diff or join two databases as of different times, inspect the history of entities over time, etc.
+We can realize the database at any T, diff or join two databases as of different times, inspect the history of entities over time, etc.  These are _superpowers_.

 <!--## Read ScalabilityQ